Skip to content

 Appearance is often cognitively accepted as not the thing itself and yet the awareness of subconscious influences through the flood of images humanity is faced with today.
 The effects on the afferent nervous system of the body invites viewers into deeper contemplation.
 In this way Appearances, while often considered superficial or vain, are understood as being within the body.
 In this way we can relate to the real as a means to reflect on depth from within.
 The afferent nervous system of the body functions inwardly.
 Therefore this work is aimed to instead of excite, but calm and inspire contemplation on notions of subjectivity, resources, dominance, supremacy, simpatico, depth and surface.

 The ethics of water, mineral resources, labor and other sacrifices are well documented to have irreversible costs.
-Through the apparatus of photography and vision, discernments between serenity and subjugation, the hypnotic and active invite openness instead of drawn conclusions.
-The digital enhancement of the film emulsions evoke granularity of sand, often symbolised relative to time.
+Through the apparatus of photography and vision, discernment between serenity and subjugation, the hypnotic and active invite openness instead of drawn conclusions.
+The digital enhancement of the film emulsions evoke granularity of sand, often symbolized relative to time.

 Furthermore, I learned through making these works as well as many others, I understand the field of viewing as holographic and, at least, metaphorically containing woven elements.
 What is seen is woven by the earth’s spinning, gravity, space, and the time runs through all these as well as our bodies.
 Therefore the images are also fibers of being, and forever altered the future of my work with the camera.
 Tactility relates to the senses, and the ability for art to open up the senses and invite remembering, feeling, moving into serenity and beauty brings me continued motivation to realise these works in new mediums and installed at several sites.